It is inflammation of the stomach or intestines (the gastrointestinal tract).

-- Young children: because their immune system is not yet fully formed and they put all objects in their mouths.
+- Young children: because their immune system is not yet fully formed, they put all objects in their mouths.

 - Older people because their immune system is weakened.

-- People who work in closed and crowded places like hospitals, summer camps, day care centers.
+- People work in closed and crowded places like hospitals, summer camps, and daycare centers.